Changissnz/selfinterest/README.md

 occurrences.
 Now imagine if intellect were dedicated towards survivalist and domination strategies.
 "Luck" would be involved.
 Merit would be involved.
 And socio-economic status would be involved.
 Out of the various ways authority by royalty or by bureaucracy works, there seems to always be room to question.
-From this statement, human beings hear and read about tales of peculiar individuals, such as those that obsess to see another's head on a silver platter, those that conspire against their "own people", and those that become so apathetic to achievement, out of their belief in the possibility of their intellect being used against their self-interest/s.
+By the actual events and possible plots concerning this statement, human beings hear and read about all kinds of tales of peculiar individuals, such as those that obsess to see another's head on a silver platter, those that conspire against their "own people", and those that become so apathetic to achievement, out of their belief in the possibility of their intellect being used against their self-interest/s.
 What a self-interested individual, that is, one that is committed to the ultimate aims associated with their self-interest, does one day out of principle cannot be expected to act by that same principle for the same problem on another day, due not especially to their mortality since death is only once for the individual and their self, but to the coincidences and intentions that constitute differences nuanced as inputs, but for the outputs, not so much.